THE Scottish News of the World has failed in an attempt to have its appeal against MSP, Tommy Sheridan’s successful libel case against it postponed.

 And it says it has been asked by police to stay away from witnesses and this is making it impossible to prepare properly for an appeal hearing planned for December.

 Lothian and Borders is said to have asked the newspaper’s lawyers police to back off witnesses for fear it may hinder their own investigations.

-“We will be hamstrung if we comply with the police request,” he is quoted.
+“We will be hamstrung if we comply with the police request,” he is quoted, as saying.